The term tent air conditioner can refer to anything from a refrigerant-filled AC to a fan, at least as you read posts on it.

 Excellent ratings for this tent air conditioner battery powered unit combine with affordability to produce the best evaporative personal cooler for camping and, frankly, any location.
 When you check it out, you might be impressed with its affordability and the number of verified purchasers that love it.

-This small portable air conditioner for camping is easy to fill and runs off batteries, which makes it a nice personal tent air conditioner, and USB.
+This small portable air conditioner for outdoor tent using is easy to fill and runs off batteries, which makes it a nice personal tent air conditioner, and USB.
 The USB turns it into a useful personal cooler in the dorm, office or at home.

 How it Works: